mrx7014/Ubuntu_on_Segfault/README.md

 ```
 - Now you can start using ubuntu image,but....**Let's do some tricks**

-- Go back to home directory and enter this command on terminal to make a shortcut with bash script to start a image in an easy way.
+- Enter this command on terminal to make a shortcut with bash script to start a image in an easy way.

 ```sh
 cd ; touch start_ubuntu.sh ; echo "cd .vm/ubuntu ; qemu-system-x86_64 \